Immunization Coverage Reports

 Coverage is assessed in order to:

-• measure how many people are protected against vaccine-preventable diseases within the overall population
+• Measure how many people are protected against vaccine-preventable diseases within the overall population

-• children at the second birthday
+• Routine childhood immunizations at the second birthday

-• school-age children
+• Routine childhood immunizations among school-age children

 Immunization coverage in children